finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     PropertyDefinitionsApi apiInstance = new PropertyDefinitionsApi(defaultClient);
     List<String> propertyKeys = Arrays.asList(); // List<String> | One or more property keys which identify each property that a definition should              be retrieved for.
 The format for each property key is {domain}/{scope}/{code}, e.g. 'Portfolio/Manager/Id'.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the property definitions.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the property definitions.
 Defaults to return              the latest version of each definition if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Lifetime, use \"lifeTime eq 'Perpetual'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfPropertyDefinition result = apiInstance.getMultiplePropertyDefinitions(propertyKeys, asAt, filter);